 IT leadership in the Digital Era

-I presented at the IT Leaders Africa Summit 2017 in Century City, Cape Town, 15-16 March.
+I was a presenter at the IT Leaders Africa Summit 2017 in Century City, Cape Town, 15-16 March.

 Participation at the conference was remarkable, with many IT professionals and service providers from diverse industries and well-known brand names.
 IT professionals continue to seek opportunities to add business value; however, there are some misconceptions that need clarity.
 I have three take out points that I wish to expand upon,viz.